 Support Service Members: Fisher House Foundation’s Hero Miles or Hotels for Heroes programs

 Pros: Easy, low minimum donation (500 miles), miles are used directly by charity

 Cons: Not tax deductible

-Fisher House is a large charity that runs two very important programs for military service members and their families.
+Military non-profit Fisher House Foundation is best known for providing “a home away from home” for families of patients receiving medical care at major military and VA medical centers.
+The homes provide temporary free lodging, so families can be close to their loved ones during a medical crisis.
+Fisher House also operates two very important programs for military service members and their families.
 Hero Miles helps provide no-cost airline tickets to wounded and ill service members and their families – while Hotels for Heroes helps to house families near the medical facility during treatment.
 Fisher House is a trusted nonprofit with a flawless rating on Charity Navigator.

 The unique thing about these two programs is that they actually directly use the miles and hotel points.
 So if you donate 1,000 miles, that’s 1,000 miles that they will literally use to book a plane ticket for a deserving service member.
 The bulk of their 70,000+ successful flights have been funded by donations from everyday people, and they are always in need of more miles & points!
 With many other charities, the miles are converted to cash and not used directly – so this represents a good option to get a lot of value out of your miles, while helping a truly deserving cause.

 These are two excellent programs, and the good news is that it’s very easy to support them!
 Fisher House’s Hero Miles program has a direct partnership with several airlines including American, Alaska, Delta, Frontier and United.
 If you have miles in any of those programs, you can donate them to Fisher House with a 500-1000 mile minimum, depending on the program.